-If you’re an intrepid traveller and thrive on a good adventure than Mongolia is the destination for you.
-It’s a country that’s still finding its feet in terms of tourism where itineraries don’t always go according to plan and spontaneity is the order of the day.
-That aside, horse enthusiasts will be swept up with the spirit of the wild-eyed Mongolian ponies, the far-reaching, infinite steppe and the thrill of roaming a country that is fence-free and horses are the main mode of transport.
+If you’re an intrepid traveller and thrive on a good adventure then Mongolia is the destination for you.
+It’s a country that’s still finding its feet in terms of tourism, where itineraries don’t always go according to plan and spontaneity is the order of the day.
+That aside, horse enthusiasts will be swept up with the spirit of the wild-eyed Mongolian ponies, the far-reaching, infinite steppe and the thrill of roaming a country that is fence-free, where horses are the main mode of transport.

-Prepare to drink a lot of vodka, shout ‘Choo Choo’ to your dread-locked pony, stay in cozy, traditional Gers with your own fireplace and be swept off your feet with the hospitality of the Mongolian people.
+Prepare to drink a lot of vodka, shout ‘Choo Choo!’ to your dreadlocked pony, stay in cozy, traditional gers with your own fireplace and be swept off your feet by the hospitality of the Mongolian people.

-Both the Khovsgol and Arhangay rides coincide with local Naadam Festivals, which is a must-see to truly appreciate the mind-blowing culture of the Mongolians.
+The ride coincides with local Naadam festivals, which are a must-see to truly appreciate the mind-blowing culture of the Mongolians.
 It’s a true highlight to watch child jockeys ride like centaurs across the steppe.

-time in saddle: 4 -7 hours in the saddle a day (approximately 20 kilometres a day)
+time in saddle: 6-8 hours in the saddle a day

-breed of horses: local Mongolian working ponies between 13 to 14hh
+breed of horses: local Mongolian working horses between 13 and 14 hands high

-pace: pace varies from a walk right through to a canter
+pace: pace varies from a walk through to a canter

-riding ability: Beginner to Advanced.
-Beginner riders have to fit and have a lot of trail riding hours under their belt.
+riding ability: beginner to advanced.
+Beginner riders have to be fit and have a lot of trail riding hours under their belt.

 weight limit: maximum weight is 95kg

-*The price includes transfers to/from UB airport, meals, accommodation and riding.
+*The price includes transfers to/from Ulaanbaatar airport, meals, accommodation, riding and staff tips.

-*The price does not include international or internal flights and travel insurance.
+*The price does not include international or internal flights or travel insurance.

 *Prices may be subject to change.